0xdevalias/devalias.net/_posts/2013-06-16-gists-on-tumblr.md

 tumblr_url: http://devalias.tumblr.com/post/53068156751/gists-on-tumblr
 redirect_from: /post/53068156751/gists-on-tumblr
 ---
 So I figured it might be useful to be able to post gists here.
-Turns out it’s actually pretty easy thanks to soemarko
+Turns out it's actually pretty easy thanks to soemarko

 {% gist soemarko/1395926 %}